Tap changer

-A tap changer is a mechanism in transformers which allows for variable turn ratios to be selected in distinct steps.
-This is done by connecting to a number of access points known as taps along either the primary or secondary winding.
+A tap changer is a mechanism in transformers that allows for variable turn ratios to be selected in distinct steps.
+This is done by connecting to a number of access points, known as taps along either the primary or secondary windings.

 Tap changers exist in two primary types, no-load tap changers (NLTC), which must be de-energized before the turn ratio is adjusted, and on-load tap changers (OLTC), which may adjust their turn ratio during operation.
 The tap selection on any tap changer may be made via an automatic system, as is often the case for OLTC, or a manual tap changer, which is more common for NLTC.
 Automatic tap changers can be placed on a lower or higher voltage winding, but for high-power generation and transmission applications, automatic tap changers are often placed on the higher voltage (lower current) transformer winding for easy access and to minimize the current load during operation.

 Tap changing

 No-load tap changer

 No-load tap changer (NLTC), also known as Off-circuit tap changer (OCTC) or De-energized tap changer (DETC), is a tap changer utilized in situations in which a transformer's turn ratio does not require frequent changing and it is permissible to de-energize the transformer system.
-This type of transformer is frequently employed in low power, low voltage transformers in which the tap point often may take the form of a transformer connection terminal, requiring the input line to be disconnected by hand and connected to the new terminal.
-Alternatively, in some systems, the process of tap changing may be assisted by means of a rotary or slider switch.
+This type of transformer is frequently employed in low power- low voltage transformers in which the tap point often may take the form of a transformer connection terminal, requiring the input line to be disconnected by hand and connected to the new terminal.
+Alternatively, in some systems, the process of tap changing may be assisted using a rotary or slider switch.

-No load tap changers are also employed in high voltage distribution-type transformers in which the system includes a no load tap changer on the primary winding to accommodate transmission system variations within a narrow band around the nominal rating.
+No-load tap changers are also employed in high-voltage distribution-type transformers in which the system includes a no-load tap changer on the primary winding to accommodate transmission system variations within a narrow band around the nominal rating.
 In such systems, the tap changer will often be set just once, at the time of installation, although it may be changed later to accommodate a long-term change in the system voltage profile.